Kidong-Kim/AirQuality_COPD_Causality_Analysis/README.md

 Emphasized the need for further research and potential limitations, including the possibility of unaccounted confounders.

+## Introduction

+COPD is a chronic lung disease characterized by airflow obstruction.
+This project aims to provide an efficient and accurate system for COPD analysis, which can assist healthcare professionals in diagnosis and treatment planning.
+The project utilizes machine learning techniques, data preprocessing, and visualization tools to analyze patient data and predict COPD progression.

+## Features

+- Data preprocessing: Clean and preprocess patient data, including medical records, lung function tests, and demographic information.
+- Feature extraction: Extract relevant features from the preprocessed data, such as lung function parameters, smoking history, and comorbidities.
+- Machine learning models: Develop and train predictive models using various algorithms, including random forests, support vector machines, and neural networks.
+- Visualization: Create interactive visualizations to explore and analyze the data, helping healthcare professionals gain insights into COPD patterns and trends.
+- Evaluation: Assess the performance of the models using metrics such as accuracy, precision, recall, and area under the receiver operating characteristic curve (AUC-ROC).
+- Deployment: Deploy the trained models as a web application or API, enabling real-time COPD prediction for new patient data.

 ## Research Question 1 - Causal Inference